larryhastings/appeal/README.md

 command-line argument.

-Once you *do* supply that second command-line argument, you have to supply three more.
+Once you *do* supply that second command-line argument, you have to supply two more, for a total of four.

     recurse2 pdq 1 2 xyz